Indian Armed Forces: National Security Guard

 The National Security Guard (NSG) is an elite counter-terrorist and rapid response force.
-Its roles include conducting anti-sabotage checks, rescuing hostages, neutralising terrorist threats to vital installations, engaging terrorists, responding to hijacking and piracy and protecting VIPs.
-It has 8636 personnel (including 1086 personnel for regional hubs.).
-The NSG also includes the Special Ranger Group (SRG), whose 3,000 personnel provide protection to India's VVIPs.
+Its roles include conducting anti-sabotage checks, rescuing hostages, neutralising terrorist threats to vital installations, engaging terrorists, and responding to hijacking and piracy.
+It has 8636 personnel in total, including 1086 personnel for regional hubs.
+The NSG also includes the Special Ranger Group (SRG), whose 3,000 personnel used to protect India's VVIPs earlier; however, they were withdrawn from this role in October 2024.

 NSG operator with SIG MPX, M249 SAW and MP5 during Republic Day parade in 2021.

-Other forces
+Paramilitary forces

 Special Frontier Force

 The Special Frontier Force (SFF) is India's paramilitary unit.
 It was initially conceived in the post Sino-Indian war period as a guerrilla force composed mainly of Tibetan refugees whose main goal was to conduct covert operations behind Chinese lines in case of another war between the People's Republic of China and India.
 Later, its composition and roles were expanded.

 Based in Chakrata, Uttarakhand, SFF is also known as the Establishment 22.
 The force is under the direct supervision of the Research and Analysis Wing, India's external intelligence agency.

 Special Protection Group

-The Special Protection Group (SPG) was formed in 1988 by an act of the Parliament of India to "provide proximate security to the Prime Minister of India and former Prime Minister of India and members of their immediate families (wife, husband, children and parents)".
+The Special Protection Group (SPG) was formed in 1988 by an act of the Parliament of India to "provide proximate security to the Prime Minister of India and former Prime Minister of India and members of their immediate families (wife, husband, children, and parents)".
 For former Prime Ministers and their dependents, a regular review is held to decide whether the threat to their life is high enough to warrant SPG protection.